Tax Planning for Small Business: 5 Strategies for 2021

-As a small business owner, you have several options when it comes to structuring your business.
-You can operate as a sole proprietor, partnership, LLC, S corporation or C corporation.
-Each business structure has different pros and cons and changes the way that your business is taxed.
+As a small business owner, you have several options for structuring your business.
+You can operate as a sole proprietor, partnership, limited liability company (LLC), S corporation or C corporation.
+The business structure impacts how to file taxes for small business owners.

-If you outgrow one type of business structure, you can usually change it to one that’s a better fit.
-For example, LLCs can elect to have their business treated like a C corporation by the IRS by filing Form 8832.
+If you’ve outgrown your current business structure in the past year, you may be able to change to one that’s a better fit.
+For example, LLCs can elect to be taxed like a C corporation by filing Form 8832 with the IRS.

 Making such an election used to be rare, as the top corporate tax rate was 35%, but the Tax Cuts and Jobs Act of 2017 (TCJA) dropped the top corporate income tax rate from 35% to 21%.

-Pass-through businesses, such as sole proprietorships, partnerships, LLCs and S corporations, don’t pay a corporate income tax; instead, the net income from the company “passes through” to the owner’s individual tax return, where the highest tax bracket is 37%.
-For LLC members in the top tax bracket, a tax status change can have significant tax savings.
+Pass-through businesses, such as sole proprietorships, partnerships, LLCs and S corporations, don’t pay a corporate income tax.
+Instead, the company’s net income “passes through” to the owner’s individual tax return, where the highest tax bracket is 37%.
+For LLC members in the top tax bracket, a tax status change can result in significant tax savings.

 Of course, tax savings aren’t the only factor that goes into selecting a structure for your small business.
 Before changing your tax status, consult with a tax pro who can help you crunch the numbers and run a cost-benefit analysis.

-The qualified business income (QBI) deduction provides pass-through business owners a deduction worth up to 20% of their share of the business’ income.
+The TCJA also created the qualified business income (QBI) deduction, which provides pass-through business owners a deduction worth up to 20% of their share of the business’s income.
 But it does come with a lot of rules and limitations.

 Owners of specified service trades or businesses (SSTBs) lose out on the deduction if their income is too high.
-SSTBs generally include any service-based business, other than engineering and architecture firms, where the business depends on the reputation or skill of its employees or owners.
-That includes law firms, medical practices, consulting firms, professional athletes, performing artists, accountants, financial advisers, investment managers and more.
+SSTBs generally include any service-based business other than engineering and architecture firms, where the business depends on its employees’ or owners’ reputation or skill.
+Examples of these types of SSTBs include:

 If your business is an SSTB, your QBI deduction starts to phase out once your total taxable income exceeds a certain amount.
-For the 2019 tax year, those thresholds are $160,700 if single or $321,400 if married filing a joint return.
+For the 2020 tax year, those thresholds are $163,300 if single or $326,600 if married filing a joint return.
 You’ll need to use Part II of Form 8995-A to calculate your deduction.
-Once your income is over $210,700 for single filers ($421,400 for married filing jointly), you can’t take the deduction at all.
+Once your income is over $213,300 for single filers ($426,600 for married filing jointly), you can’t take the deduction.

 If your business is not an SSTB, but your total taxable income is above those upper limits, you can claim the deduction, but it’s limited to: